advent-of-craft/2023/README.md

 We have the privilege this year, in collaboration with Yoan, to bring to you the Advent of Craft.
 This is a journey into software craftsmanship.

-Each day, you will be taken in a small aspect of software craftsmanship.
-Each day, you will have an exercise with a topic to look at in a small bite approach and hopefully you will learn something.
+Each day, `you will be taken in a small aspect of software craftsmanship`.
+Each day, you will have `an exercise with a topic` to look at in a small bite approach and hopefully you will `learn something`.

 From refactoring to testing to reviewing, all aspects are going to be explored.